HighestDreams/CustomNPC/README.md

 ### Prerequisites

-This is an important thing you must know before installing this plugin! there is only one command for this plugin <code>/npc</code> wich is used to spawn NPCs!
-Also this commands have only one arg <code>/npc edit</code> wich is used to enable/disable editor mode!
+This is an important thing you must know before installing this plugin! there is only one command for this plugin <code>/npc</code> which is used to spawn NPCs!
+Also this commands have only one arg <code>/npc edit</code> which is used to enable/disable editor mode!

   <li>Editor mode: After spawning npc, you need to use command <code>/npc edit</code> to enable editor mode and editting npcs (Also for disable editor mode, run this command again).</li>